BLUE HORIZON 1261

-The arm belonged to a slender tod fox, who lightly tapped the bear's forehead with the flat of his palm; the ursine head rocked back and he suddenly lost all interest in holding onto the wolf.
+The limb belonged to a slender tod fox, who lightly tapped the bear's forehead with the flat of his palm; the ursine head rocked back and he suddenly lost all interest in holding onto the wolf.
 The bear fell clumsily onto his back and lay there stunned.

 Without his assailant holding him, Merlin nearly pitched backward on top of him, but the fox caught him.
 "Easy now, mate," the guy told him.
 "Are you okay?"

-The red fox was slender, almost skinny, and he was dressed simply in a pair of kaki slacks and a matching vest that was open.
+The orange-red fox was slender, almost skinny, and he was dressed simply in a pair of kaki slacks and a matching vest that was open.
 The tod gave him a concerned smile.
 "Best get an ice pack on that."

 "Ya broke mah friggin' arm!" the canine wailed, writhing on the sidewalk beside them.